-Tall, ornamental conifers, the “true cedars” hail from the mountains of the eastern Mediterranean and western Himalayas.
-Since wood from cedar trees is resinous and durable, even when in contact with soil and moisture, ancient cultures utilized it for lumber to construct palaces, temples and ships.
-The species, including Cedrus atlantica (Atlas Cedar), C. deodara (Deodar Cedar), and C. libani (Cedar of Lebanon), grow to massive dimensions.
-Our production is limited to cultivars selected for landscape use, including weeping, columnar and dwarf forms.
-Give cedars well drained, dry soil in sunny sites.
+The genus Cedrus, commonly refered to as “true” cedars, hail from the mountains of the eastern Mediterranean and western Himalayas.
+Wood from cedar trees is resinous and durable, even while in contact with moisture and soil.
+Ancient cultures utilized cedar wood for lumber to construct palaces, temples and ships.
+The species, including Cedrus atlantica (Atlas Cedar), C. deodara (Deodar Cedar), and C. libani (Cedar of Lebanon), can grow to massive dimensions.
+Iseli’s production is limited to smaller cultivars selected for landscape use, including weeping, columnar and dwarf forms.
+Give cedars well drained and dry soil in sunny sites in the landscape.

 Cedar Cultivars from Iseli Nursery

 Deodar Cedar (Cedrus deodara)

 Cedar of Lebanon (Cedrus libani)